Alireza2n/django-multifactor/README.md

         # Optional Keys - Only include these keys if you wish to deviate from the default actions
         'LOGIN_MESSAGE': '<a href="{}">Manage multifactor settings</a>.',  # {OPTIONAL} When set overloads the default post-login message.
-        'SHOW_LOGIN_MESSAGE': False,  # {OPTIONAL} <bool> Set to False to not create a post-login message }
+        'SHOW_LOGIN_MESSAGE': False,  # {OPTIONAL} <bool> Set to False to not create a post-login message
+        # DISABLE <bool> (only has effect when DEBUG is True) When True, disables multifactor protection (useful for Integration/Unit testing).
+        'DISABLE': False
+    }

 Ensure that [`django.contrib.messages`](https://docs.djangoproject.com/en/2.2/ref/contrib/messages/) is installed.